CYehLu/hurricane_tools/doc/documents/coord_transform.md

     Note
     ----
-    The performance will be further better if the data types of all numpy array are `np.float64`.
+    The performance will be better if the data types of numpy arrays are all `np.float32` or all `np.float64`.
+    If the types of arrays are not all identical, or the types are not `np.float32` or `np.float64`, implicitly type conversion is needed and the performance will be affected.

     Example
     -------